ActiveState/homework/windows-build/README.md

     both offer private repos as part of their free plans.
 * Send an email containing a zip or tarball attachment.
 You can send this to your recruiting contact at ActiveState.

+## HINTS

+* Always discover the flags needed for each component required to build for a 64-bit architecture
+* To build a usable Python on windows, it is best to use the scripts in Tools\\msi in the python source distribution and then install python using the resultant installer
+* c-blosc uses CMake to build.
+The correct flag for a 64-bit build of c-blosc using Visual Studio 2015 is ```-G "Visual Studio 14 2015 amd64"```